Historical Background

 Criteria

-The court decides what is proper maintenance with reference to the entire circumstance.
-It must have regard both to the needs of the applicant’s spouse and dependent children and also the needs of paying spouse.
+The court decides what is proper maintenance with reference to the entire circumstances.
+It must have regard both to the needs of the applicant’s spouse and dependent children and to the needs of the paying spouse.

-The level of maintenance depends on the preexisting circumstance and the resources available.
+The level of maintenance depends on the preexisting circumstances and the resources available.
 If a spouse has enjoyed a certain standard of living, this would be largely reflected.
-Of necessity, there may be a reduction due to the splitting of resources.
+Of necessity, there may be a reduction in standard of living due to the splitting of resources.

 The applicant spouse may be entitled to a lifestyle co-measured with that available to other spouses.
 Where the spouse has cared for dependent children, she may not be obliged to work outside the home in order to supplement income.